 Turn off the FY2E imagery by clicking off the Imagery checkbox in the Legend.

 Move the WV transect line, keeping it within the bounds of the image.
-Once you move one of the transects in the Main Display window, both transects will align and move to the same points.
+Move one of the transects in the Main Display window and both transects will align and move to the same points.

 Create a Data Probe/Time Series display of 10.8 µm and 6.8 µm Temperatures.